alecramsay/pg/docs/_pages/background.markdown

 etc. Political geography is a superset of population geography that considers these other characteristics as well.

+As this study demonstrates,
-The population geography of a state can be characterized by a set of "baseline districts."
+the population geography of a state can be characterized by a set of "baseline districts."

 ---